paytrail/documentation/content/payments/e2-interface/_index.en.md

 draft: false
 ---

+This chapter describes how a web shop communicates with the payment gateway with E2 interface.
+When using the form interface, the payment data is created as a form on the web applications page.
+The consumer sends this form to the payment service.
+The payment is then completed in the web browser as an immediate result of the customer's actions.

+{{< figure src="/images/form-interface.svg" alt="Creating a Payment via the Form Interface" >}}

+### PHP Library

 We offer a PHP package for creating payments with the E2 interface easily.
 You can import the package to your project with **Composer** like so:

 ```sh